ICDCS-HERACLES/HERACLES/README.md

 # HERACLES
-Simulation code of our paper: "HERACLES: Hierarchical Semantic Communications for Distributed Dynamic Sensor Fusion"
+Evaluation code of our paper submitted to ICDCS 2025: "HERACLES: Hierarchical Semantic Communications for Distributed Dynamic Sensor Fusion"